dsluo-archive/csx730-malloc/README.md

 | `csx730_malloc.c`         | Where you will put most of your implementation.                  |
 | `csx730_malloc.h`         | Thread structures, function prototypes, and macros.              |

-If any updates to the project files are announced by your instructor, you can merge those changes into your copy by changing into your project directory on Nike and issuing the following terminal command:
+If any updates to the project files are announced by your instructor, then you can merge those changes into your copy by changing into your project directory on Nike and issuing the following terminal command: